 -

-The Location the rule will monitor—including the Room Type(s), the Campus and Building, to specific floors when required.
+The Location the rule will monitor—including the Room Type(s), the Campus and Building, to specific floors.

 -